fungenomics/CoRAL/README.md

 apptainer exec --contain --cleanenv --pwd "$PWD" $image snakemake -s ${snakefile} --configfile ${config}  --cores 5
 ```

-**OBS!!** Make sure that the number of cores requested match the number of cores in the snakemake command for optimal use of resources
+**!!** Make sure that the number of cores requested match the number of cores in the snakemake command for optimal use of resources

 ## How to Add an Ontology